WARNING: THIS BLOG CONTAINS BODYCOUNT. HIGH RISK OF SPOILERS. ENTER IF YOU DARE.

 Deadly Blessing (1981)

-starring: Maren Jensen, Sharon Stone and Susan Buckner
+Starring: Maren Jensen, Sharon Stone and Susan Buckner

-Deadly Blessing is a structured slasher film to the bone with an added touch of the supernatural and social commentary.
-The Amish here are placed in a position of either friends or foe to the main casts, and the movie's examination to the community's lifestyle and beliefs brings as much consideration to think whether who's right or wrong.
-Martha, skeptical of the Amish's supernatural ramblings and strict rules, tries to bring rationality and openness to the town, while on the other hand the Amish tries their best to preserve their way of life, shutting themselves from any possible source of their evil.
-Craven seems to be practicing the same thematic tone of diversity as of his The Last House in the Left and The Hills Have Eyes, though clever enough, there were moments in the film that it became ambiguous to whether the supernatural is at hand or that a loonie is out there clenching a knife and is responsible for the attacks.
-As the story progresses, we can later tell that one side of the coin was no more than a big red herring from the beginning.
+Deadly Blessing (1981) is a mystery-structured slasher film with an added touch of the supernatural and social commentary.
+The Amish here are placed in a position of either friends or foes to the main casts, and the movie's examination to the community's lifestyle and beliefs brings as much consideration to think whether who's right or wrong.
+Martha, skeptical of the Amish's supernatural ramblings and strict rules, tries to bring rationality and openness to the town, while on the other hand the Amish tries their best to preserve their way of life, shutting themselves from any possible source of the evil.
+Craven seems to be practicing the same thematic tone of diversity as of his The Last House in the Left (1973) and The Hills Have Eyes (1977), though it this one is more open to play with fantastical and outlandish concepts, mainly the ambiguous nature of the attacks, hinting the possibility of the otherworldly.

-Outside the theme, Deadly Blessing plays a straight face for most of the time; despite the supernatural angles, it still practiced some of the usual tropes such as killer's POV shots, giallo-esque black gloves, and yes, practical murders done away with a simple kitchen knife.
-It even done away not one, but two shock sensationalist reveals, each made to fit a specific taste for a win-win situation for fans alike.
-But if it's going to be any hint, I would at least reveal that the killer's pretty much tangible.
+As the story progresses, we can soon tell which side of the coin is no more than a big red herring from the beginning.
+Throughout this, Deadly Blessing (1981) plays it mostly with a straight face, while practicing some of the usual slasher tropes such as the killer's POV shots, giallo-esque black gloves, and, yes, practical murders done away with a simple kitchen knife.
+It even surprises us with not one, but two shockingly sensational twist reveals, each made to fit a specific taste for a win-win situation for fans alike.

 Bodycount: